Iron flower

 Iron flower, also known as iron tree, is a type of firework made of hammered molten iron that is popular in Henan, Shanxi, Hebei and related regions.
-It is one of China's Intangible cultural heritage.
+It is part of China's intangible cultural heritage.

 Ironwork is a large-scale traditional folk firework.
 It is a performance technique discovered by ancient Chinese craftsmen during the process of casting utensils.
 It began in the Northern Song dynasty and flourished in the Ming and Qing dynasties.
 It has a history of more than a thousand years.
-Iron flower is mostly spread in the middle and lower reaches of the Yellow River, and is most popular in Henan and Shanxi.
-Kaifeng Iron Flower is even known as one of the top ten folk arts in the Yellow River Basin.
-When performing iron flower, the performer needs to choose an open venue without flammable materials, and ensure that there is enough safety distance to protect the audience and the surrounding environment.
-Then, iron block is placed into a high-temperature puddling furnace and heated to about 1600 degrees Celsius to melt the block into molten iron.
+Iron flower is mostly spread across the middle and lower reaches of the Yellow River, and is most popular in Henan and Shanxi.
+The iron flowers of Kaifeng are reputed to be the best of the ten great folk arts in the Yellow River Basin.
+When performing iron flower, the performer needs to choose an open venue without flammable materials and ensure that there is enough distance to protect the audience and the surrounding environment.
+Then an iron block is placed into a high-temperature puddling furnace and heated to about 1600 degrees Celsius to melt it into molten iron.
 During this process, the furnace temperature needs to be constantly observed and adjusted to ensure the quality of the molten iron.
-The craftsmen will wear a full set of protective equipment, including fire-retardant fabric, gloves and goggles.
-Use an iron spoon or shovel to scoop the high-temperature molten iron and throw it into the air with force.
+Wearing a full set of protective equipment, including fire-retardant fabric, gloves and goggles, the performer uses an iron spoon or shovel to scoop the high-temperature molten iron and throw it into the air with force.
 The molten iron splashes in the air and cools rapidly, reacting with oxygen in the air to form countless sparks.

 In June 2008, the iron flower declared by Queshan County, Henan Province was approved by the State Council of the People's Republic of China and included in the second batch of national intangible cultural heritage list, with heritage number X-88.